-- 270. The long-term average of the spread on other assets is calculated in the same manner as the long-term average spread on government bonds described in the subsection 10.B.1 above, with the following specificities. - 271.
-A linear interpolation is performed to obtain complete corporate yield curves where there is missing data.
-Where there are no market data or only market data for a single maturity, then the yields are set to zero.
-All yields below the first maturity available are equal to the first yield available. - 272.
-As explained in sub-section 12.B.1, the CQS 0 corporate yields are equal to 85% of the CQS 1 corporate yields where those yields are positive or zero and otherwise equal to 115% of those yields.
-This operation is performed for financial and non-financial bonds and for all currencies. - 273.
-The long-term average spread is calculated for those dates where neither the basic risk-free rate term structures nor the corporate yields of the same currency are nil.
-The calculation is performed in the same manner than the long-term average spread on government bonds, i.e. assuming that the
+- 12.6.1.
+The long-term average of the spread on other assets is calculated in the same manner as the long-term average spread on government bonds described in the subsection 12.3, with the following specificities. - 12.6.2.
+A linear interpolation is performed to obtain complete corporate yield curves where there is missing data.17 Where there are no market data or only market data for a single maturity, then the yields are set to zero.
+All yields below the first maturity available are equal to the first yield available. - 12.6.3.
+As explained in sub-section 14.3, the CQS 0 corporate yields are equal to 85% of the CQS 1 corporate yields where those yields are positive or zero, and otherwise equal to 115% of those yields.
+This operation is performed for financial and non-financial bonds and for all currencies. - 12.6.4.
+The long-term average spread is calculated for those dates where neither the basic risk-free rate term structures nor the corporate yields of the same currency18 are nil.
+The calculation is performed in the same manner as the long-term average spread on government bonds, i.e., assuming that the average spread over the period for which data is missing, is not materially different from the average spread that can be calculated with available data. - 12.6.5.
+Having in mind the content of the market input data as described in section 14, the value of the 2-year LTAS is used also as value of the 1-year LTAS. - 12.6.6.
+The LTAS on other assets is kept constant from the last maturity available of the market source onwards. - 12.6.7.
+For GBP non-financial bonds rated CQS 1, the LTAS for maturities 4 to 9 years calculated before 1st January 2016 is obtained by linear interpolation of the LTAS using 3- and 10-year maturities, because the history of the indices available in the range of 4- to 9-year does not allow a reliable calculation of those LTAS.
+From 1st January onwards, the new data to be used in the LTAS calculation is of better quality and one does not need to interpolate anymore. - 12.6.8.
+As for UK government bonds, there are adjustment factors for the LTAS of corporate bonds denoted in pound sterling in order to take account of reliable data for the period before 1999.
+The adjustment factors are set out in ANNEX G LTAS calculation specifities.

-&lt;sup>16 This linear interpolation is performed for each 10th of a year.
-See also subsection 12.B.1.
+17 This linear interpolation is performed for each 10th of a year.
+See also subsection 14.2.2.

-&lt;sup>17 Currencies for which a LTAS on other assets is calculated are EUR, GBP and USD.
+18 Currencies for which a LTAS on other assets is calculated are EUR, GBP and USD.